 Breakfast on The Porch of the Clubhouse at Saratoga Race Course

-Editor's Note (2/19/21): The New York Racing Association (NYRA) has announced that the 2021 summer meet at Saratoga Race Course will take place from July 15 through September 6.
-The information below reflects 2020, but we will update it with 2021 details as soon as they are released by NYRA.
+Editor's Note (6/17/21): The New York Racing Association (NYRA) has announced that Saratoga Race Course will re-open to fans at 100% capacity for the 2021 summer meet, but they didn't release any updates about breakfast at the track.
+The information below reflects 2020, but we will update it with 2021 details as soon as they are announced by NYRA.

 Each racing day of a typical summer meet (not including Travers Day), guests can enjoy the popular buffet breakfast on The Porch of the Clubhouse at Saratoga Race Course from 7 to 9:30 am.
 This gives you the unique opportunity to dine trackside while you watch the horses work out.
 Unfortunately, since 2020 is not a typical racing season, there will be no breakfast at the track for the time being.
 The meet opened without spectators in attendance.